Center for Asian Urban Societies

-The Center for Asian Cities (CAC) explores East Asia from an urban perspective and strives to understand cities within the political, economic, social, cultural, and historical contexts of East Asia.
+The Center for Asian Urban Societies (CAUS) explores East Asia from an urban perspective and strives to understand cities within the political, economic, social, cultural, and historical contexts of East Asia.
 Specifically, the center seeks for alternatives to East Asian urban issues which have resulted from developmental urbanization from the post-territorial and de-growth perspectives.
 Ultimately, the center aims to emerge as a frontier for research on Asian cities exhibiting academic excellence and practicality.

 Major Research Outcomes

 Publication is major research outcome of CAUS in 2017.
 Most representative is Making Gangnam, and Following Gangnam which stipulates Korean urbanization as ‘Gangnam-ization’.
 The book scrutinizes the urbanization processes in regions including Gangnam, Bundang, and Busan by conceptualizing ‘Gangnamization’ as a fusion of 1) ‘making Gangnam’ as physically constructing and discursively reproducing process and 2) ‘following Gangnam’ as a process that unfolds during new town construction.
 This book has received wide attention within the Korean society after its introduction in major media.

 Other books include Spaces of Exception in East Asia which deals with special economic zones in East Asia, Living in Risky Cities which examines riskscapes relating to construction of nuclear power plants in East Asia, and For Public Spaces which highlights the dissipation of public space behind compressed urbanization.
 Lastly, Cold War, Division, and Urbanization which comparatively analyzed urbanization in North and South Korea, has received the 18th Korean Sociological Association’s Award for Academic Books.